A Twist in the Tale (short story collection): "Honour Among Thieves"

 Sefton Hamilton is a rich but unpleasant man, as the narrator (no name is mentioned but he is a writer by profession, as Hamilton calls him "that author johnny") learns during a dinner at his friend's place.
 Pretentiously, Hamilton talks over the other guests and spreads his own opinions on any topic.
 When it comes to wine, he even disrespects the knowledgeable president of the Wine Society, Freddie Barker, another guest present.
 Finally the male guests of this dinner are invited to a lunch at Hamilton's, together with a wager that Barker will not be able to recognize any of four wines offered.

 Though feeling uncomfortable, the three men find themselves at Sefton Hall and are received by the butler.
 The mansion is large and ostentatious, yet is said to hold "one of the finest wine cellars in England."
-Over the courses of the meal, various wines are poured for the wager.
+Over the course of the meal, various wines are poured for the wager.
 Barker tastes them and makes his educated guess which will be compared to a card lying face-down by the decanters.
 But in spite of all his obvious expert knowledge, he fails each time in naming the correct producer and vintage of their beverage.
 The narrator, half-heartedly enjoying the taste of these exquisite wines, is able to observe the butler growing nervous and jittery, even staring at the guests in an imploring way.
 This behaviour seems equally strange as Barker's unaccountable mistakes.
 Eventually Freddie Barker has lost the wager, paid £200 and declared himself a humbug, much to Hamilton's glee.

 The guests leave the mansion, agreeing to meet again for dinner at a nearby inn.
 Having arrived there, the friends recognize another patron as the butler, still somewhat nervous – as is the innkeeper's behaviour towards them.
 Barker leaves the choice of food and wine to the innkeeper, with a mysterious hint that he might know what his guests would expect.
 Surprisingly the wines are served not in bottles but in decanters and, even to the author's "untutored palate", appear superior to those offered at Sefton Hall.
 Barker is in a better mood than before and makes a cryptic remark that Sefton Hamilton's late father "knew his wines, while his son doesn't."
 He pays the £200 bill without a blink, commenting on the exquisite wines he had tasted today.
 The innkeeper declares that these wines should certainly not be wasted on a humbug.
 Barker's cheque, however, is passed to the butler who tears it up.